-Assuming we had completed this offering on December 31, 2009, as of that date, we would have had an aggregate of approximately \$474 million of debt outstanding and would have been able to borrow an additional aggregate amount of approximately \$246 million under our credit facilities, subject to our continued compliance with the operating and financial restrictions and covenants in our credit facilities.
+As of June 30, 2010, we had an aggregate of approximately \$474 million of debt outstanding and had the ability to borrow an additional aggregate amount of approximately \$246 million under our credit facilities, subject to our continued compliance with the operating and financial restrictions and covenants in our credit facilities.
 We have a significant amount of indebtedness and we may incur additional indebtedness in the future.
 In addition, if we acquire additional vessels, our debt may significantly increase.
 Our level of indebtedness will have several important effects on our future operations, including, without limitation: